Steering my own ship as opposed to being a crew member – why freelance works

 Currently awaiting an ADHD diagnosis, but channelling her energy into running her own freelance business because she refuses to be a victim.
 Because of others’ expectations, she’s long felt like a square peg in a round hole in organisations – restless with routine, resistant to “Groundhog Day,” and most alive when immersed in fresh places, ideas, and stories.
 A dreamer and an idealist, she’s constantly buzzing with possibilities, following the spark that becomes her next piece of writing.

-Journalism suits her not because it’s easy, but because it isn’t predictable.
-It gives her space to hyperfocus when something clicks and to turn that energy into vivid, human stories from around the world.
-At the same time, her desktop is disorganised, cluttered everywhere, ideas disappear unless she says them immediately, and everything is a story, and unless she acts on it immediately, she procrastinates – step inside her world,
+Journalism appeals to her not because it’s easy, but because it’s unpredictable.
+It allows her to hyperfocus when something resonates, transforming that energy into vivid, human stories from around the world.
+However, her desktop is disorganised and cluttered.
+Ideas vanish unless she expresses them immediately, and everything around her feels like a potential story.
+If she doesn’t act on it right away, she tends to procrastinate.
+Step inside her world.

 When did you first realise that your mind worked differently from other people’s?

 I was a really shy kid.
 I came from a family of extroverts, and I was the bookworm – I liked to escape into my own world and was a dreamer – an imaginative person, a storyteller, and I liked to make up worlds and spill them onto a page.
 My mind has always raced with ideas, and I always want to do everything at once.
 As a child, I was called impatient and had tantrums and emotions I couldn’t control, but I was inward and insular and passionate about topics that interested me – practical things, however, forget those – I had no time for boring practical tasks, just things that sparked my interest, and I still do.
-I was also told I was clumsy, something I now put down to having dyspraxia- my cousins used to poke fun at me, and I was the butt of the family jokes and the bookworm.
+I was also told I was clumsy, something I now put down to having dyspraxia.
+I was the butt of the family jokes.

 Growing up, were there labels placed on you – either by others or by yourself – that didn’t really fit who you were?

 Looking back, I can see what I now understand as classic ADHD and autistic tendencies -AuDHD, though it wasn’t really a thing in the 1980s.
-As a child, I was a bookworm – quiet, often described as boring, impatient, mardy, in my own world.
+As a child, I was quiet, often described as boring, impatient, moody, and in my own world.
 I could be ditzy, clumsy, awkward, shy, and felt like I had no common sense, always slightly out of step with everyone around me.
 At school and within my extended family, I felt different to both the adults and my peers.
 While others seemed to belong easily, I had just one close friend rather than many.

 I was drawn to high-energy, physical play -climbing walls and jumping off them -often labelled a tomboy or “naughty,” yet at the same time I was quiet, studious, and reflective – which helped me to lean into my superpowers and writing as a tool to explore the world.
 Even then, there was a sense of contradiction in how I was seen and how I experienced myself.
 I felt older than my years, often like an adult before my time, and very different from my cousins and friends.
 That sense of being slightly outside everything never really left me -but later became part of how I observe, feel, and tell stories and document life through the lens.
 For me, being a journalist is not about the spotlight but understanding the world – though as it’s helped my confidence, that boundary has blurred.